ronaldvdv/LightImage.Interactions/README.md

 * Install the `LightImage.Interactions.WPF` package in the package containing your views, or implement your own dialogs.
 * In the dependency injection container, make sure to
   - register the `InteractionService` class
-  - register your interaction handlers
+  - register the interaction handlers

 ## Autofac sample